davebenson/doom4-walkthrough/README.md

 Island-Hop using the upper chain of islands.
 At the end of this sequence of 5?
 Islands is a Skull Switch:  you will see the Iron Gate to the next part of the level raise when you actuate it.

-You won't get a Checkpoint until everything is cleared (except the Hell Knight)- usually that occurs after the pair of Cacodaemons.
+You won't get a CHECKPOINT until everything is cleared (except the Hell Knight)- usually that occurs after the pair of Cacodaemons.

 ## Mission 6: Fight: Second Pit